OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 ## Server Trust Evaluation

 Certificate Authorities (CAs) are an integral part of a secure client server communication and they are predefined in the trust store of each operating system.
-For instance, on iOS there are more than 200 root certificates installed (see Apple documentation - Available trusted root certificates for Apple operating systems](https://support.apple.com/en-gb/HT204132 "Lists of available trusted root certificates in iOS"))
+For instance, on iOS there are more than 200 root certificates installed (see [Apple documentation - Available trusted root certificates for Apple operating systems](https://support.apple.com/en-gb/HT204132 "Lists of available trusted root certificates in iOS"))

 CAs can be added to the trust store, either manually by the user, by an MDM that manages the enterprise device or through malware.
 The question is then: "can you trust all of those CAs and should your app rely on the default trust store?".
 After all, there are well-known cases where certificate authorities have been compromised or tricked into issuing certificates to impostors.
 A detailed timeline of CA breaches and failures can be found at [sslmate.com](https://sslmate.com/certspotter/failures "Timeline of PKI Security Failures").